 “But when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 Bear fruit in keeping with repentance.
 And do not presume to say to yourselves, we have Abraham as our father,’ for I tell you, God is able from these stones to raise up children for Abraham.
-Even now the axe is laid to the root of the trees.
-Every tree therefore that does not bear good fruit is cut down and thrown into the fire.
+Even now the ax is laid to the root of the trees.
+Every tree, therefore, that does not bear good fruit is cut down and thrown into the fire.

 “I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.
 His winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the barn, but the chaff he will burn with unquenchable fire.”(Mt 3:7-12)

 The point cannot be missed, the Messiah is coming soon not just to bless the nation of Israel but to judge it and purify it.
 In fact, the judgment has already started (The ax has already begun its work) as seen in the Ministry of John.
 The interpretation of this section of scripture has been grossly misinterpreted by associating it with the tongues of fire that appeared over the heads of the apostles on the day of Pentecost as recorded in Acts two.
 The two sections have only one thing in common and that is the word fire.
 The passage in Acts two does not explain the event which was experienced by the apostles in acts two.
 If anything, they represent the phenomena which took place in the Old Testament when the Temple was dedicated.
 This would be exactly what we would expect see on the day of Pentecost in as recorded in Acts 2 seeing that the Lord had come to dwell in his new temple, the Church.

 The Parables Tell the Story